luzvazgal/sql-challenge/README.md

 #### Data Analysis

-Inside 'Queries.sql' file, there's the list of queries built to get the following information:
+Inside 'EmployeeSQL/Queries.sql' file, there's the list of queries built to get the following information:

 1. List details of each employee: employee number, last name, first name, gender, and salary.